Isav77/HasAnyoneFedTheDog-/README.md

 # Woody Feed Indicator

-A Wi-Fi connected ESP32 device that tracks whether a dog has been fed, with automatic feed windows, visual LED indicators, and an OLED display.
+A Wi-Fi connected ESP32 device that tracks whether a dog has been fed, with automatic feed windows, visual LED indicators, an OLED display, and push notifications via ntfy.sh.

 Built as a practical solution to the household problem of not knowing if the dog had been fed.